OpenArabicPE/journal_al-muqtabas/readme.md

 ## 1.3 Timeline / scheduled releases

-There is no proper release schedule yet but I conceive of version 1.0 as the first complete edition.
+There is no proper release schedule but I conceive of version 1.0 as the first complete edition.

 - version 0.1 was the the first "official" release.
 It was released in February 2017 and included
     1. TEI files of all at least one volume of *al-Muqtabas* (i.e. 12 issues / files) with structural mark-up of mastheads, sections, articles, and with page breaks linked to the facsimiles; for no other reason but interes in their content, we have started work on vol. 5 and 6, which were therefore the most likely release candidates;